jtanderson/IdentityMapping/README.md

 ### 7/17 Meeting:
   - [ ] (Sam) remember last color used for each intersection
   - [ ] (Grace) update the slider and boundary selector to reflect current values when an object is selected
+  - [ ] Allow for user to go back to initial mapping and make changes
   - [ ] Investigate using JS-backed database stores for data (e.g. firebase)

 ## Fixed bugs